duck-lint/pdf-toolkit-obsidian-plugin/README.md

 This plugin is intentionally **thin**: Obsidian provides a small UI (option modals + job panel), while the CLI remains the contract for all real work (outputs + `manifest.json`).

-## Why this exists (implementation lens)
+## Why this exists

-PDF handling is a classic “paper cut” workflow: rotate a few pages, split a file, render to images, crop/split spreads, and keep outputs organized.
-The value isn’t fancy UI — it’s **repeatability**, **predictable outputs**, and **handoff-friendly artifacts**.
+This started as a local-first alternative to subscription PDF tooling and untrusted freeware.
+I wanted a small, offline CLI pipeline for preparing scanned PDFs into OCR-ready page images (rotate, render, crop, split spreads) with deterministic outputs.

+The CLI stays the contract so it’s easy to automate, debug, and wrap with a thin UI (e.g., Obsidian) without duplicating logic.

 Design choices:
 - **CLI-first contract** (the CLI is the source of truth; the plugin just calls it)